saadpasta/developerFolio/README.md

 ### To Change website content go to `/src/portfolio.js` and change content according to yours.

+For adding emoji😃 into the texts in Protofolio.js, you should use `emoji()` function and pass the text you need to add as an argument.
+This would help in uniform rendering of Emoji.
 ```javascript
 /* Change this file to get your Personal Porfolio */